+Coronavirus: India’s tally crosses 49 lakh with 83,809 new cases, toll at 80,776

-Coronavirus: WHO warns of more deaths in Europe over next few months; Israel to reimpose lockdown
+The World Health Organization warned of more deaths in Europe over the next few months.

 The World Health Organization has warned European countries of a rise in cases and deaths in upcoming months.
 Israel, meanwhile, is set to impose a second national lockdown from Friday as coronavirus cases continued to rise in the country.